 - It also has an LED heating indicator to let you know when the device is working and when the correct water temperature has been reached.

 Eheim Jager Aquarium Heater

 Benefits and advantages:

 - It can automatically turn off when the water level becomes too low or the device overheats.

-- Has a shock-resistant and shatterproof glass design.
+- It has a shock-resistant and shatterproof glass design.